These guides are AI-generated educational summaries — not legal or medical advice.

 Saying tinnitus 'doesn't really affect my life' or downplaying functional impact

-Why: Under M21-1 guidelines, examiners are required to document functional impact.
+Under M21-1 guidelines, examiners are required to document functional impact.
 If you minimize symptoms, the DBQ will reflect minimal impact, which can affect combined ratings and secondary claims (e.g., secondary mental health conditions).

-Do this instead: Describe your worst day accurately.
+Instead: Describe your worst day accurately.
 Per M21-1 guidance, you should report the full range of how tinnitus affects you, including on your worst days - not just your average or best days.

 Impact: 10% (impacts functional narrative and potential secondary conditions)